 Vaccine Resource Center

 NEA encourages widespread use of safe and effective vaccines for educators and students.
-We've collected the following information and resources to help educators and parents make an informed decision about how best to protect our students.
+We've collected the following information and resources to help educators and parents make an informed decision about how best to protect themselves and their students.

-Why are we encouraging parents to vaccinate their children?
+Why are we encouraging educators and students to get vaccinated?
 It’s simple:

 - Vaccines are widely available.
 To find a vaccination site near you, text your zip code to 438829, call 1-800-232-0233, or check out this interactive map.